audrey-roe/Kora-AI/README.md

-# Kodev README
+# Kora AI README

-This is the README for the "Kodev" extension.
+This is the README for the "Kora AI" extension.

 ## Features

-Kodev is a versatile extension designed to enhance your coding experience with the following key features:
+Kora AI is a versatile extension designed to enhance your coding experience with the following key features:

 ### Codebase Polyglot

 - **Code Conversion:** Seamlessly convert code from one programming language to another.
-Whether you're transitioning between languages or collaborating with a team using different tech stacks, Kodev has you covered.
+Whether you're transitioning between languages or collaborating with a team using different tech stacks, Kora AI has you covered.

 ### Documentation Generator

 - **Automated Documentation:** Generate comprehensive documentation for your codebase with ease.
-Kodev intelligently analyzes your code and creates documentation, saving you time and ensuring your projects stay well-documented.
+Kora AI intelligently analyzes your code and creates documentation, saving you time and ensuring your projects stay well-documented.

 ### Function Finder